All Episodes

 I'll tell you, they basically gave me a quarter of a million dollars a month for the property.

-I mean, there was no question I was set up in Australia.
+I mean, there was no question where it was from.

 I actually, for a good while, lived out there in Perth, which I loved living in Perth.

-In Perth?
+In Perth.

 Oh, it's wonderful out there.